Enzymit/bioinformatics_challenge/README.md

 LYS,33,BGC
 ...
 ```
+Sort the entries in an ascending order by residue number.

+Use diff to compare your results to the results in the file `data/interactions_enzymit.csv` in the repo.
+If you get the same results, you've successfully completed the challenge!

 ### Part 3: Finding more polyphosphate kinases
 The following questions can be answered conceptually only, without writing code.